evlaV/steamos-atomupd/doc/overview.md

 checkpoint 3 and that we don't actually need to install any checkpoint to perform the transition.

+Shadow checkpoints can't be flagged as `skip`.
+If you released a shadow checkpoint and then, later on, you desire to delete it, you need to remove, rename or move the image manifest.

 Client and server
 -----------------